K7MDL2/CI-V_Serial_Band_Decoder/README.md

 2. Stretch goal: Direct connect to the radio LAN port and not require wfView in the middle.
 3. Fix cross band split and make the IC-9700 sub RX cross band work right.

+### Networking Options

+The TCP905 version decoder requires a tap into the dedicated controller to RF Unit ethernet data.
+The RF unit is set up on a managed switch(es) in a VLAN and port mirroring is enabled on that VLAN so we can monitor the data.
+The data exchanged is not CI-V and is unpublished.
+Since there is direct access tothe ethenet, CPU usage is very low.
+ATV mode however exceeds a Pi3 100MB ethernet capacity.

+This decoder uses standard CI-V commands using wfView as a ethernet to serial bridge.
+This lets you use the LAN/WiFi side ethernet connection uses standard CI-V protocols.
+It requires no VLAN or port mirror so standrd unmanged switches work.
+Putting wfview on the same CPU as the Decodewr app and using virtual serial to connect them lets you place the CPU anywhere your ethernet network can reach.
+Even WiFi might work.
+Someday I hope to directly access the radio via the LAN with no bridging software required, but for now the serial is the easy way to do this.
+Also a direct connecxtion woudsl let a smaller CPU like a Pi 3 to work.

+Bottom line, if you already have, or can run an ethernet cable out to where you want your band decoder relays, you plug in a Pi4 or Pi5 with some relay or other suitable IO into the network and control your gear.
+The IO mapping can be customised per band.
+I have not tested this on the Pi4 yet.
+I doubt it will work on a Pi3.
+The Pi5 is running about 60% CPU and GPU at 24% with the wfView spectrum on or off.
+A Pi4 will be pressed.

 ### Setup and usage

 wfView is used as a LAN to serial bridge.
 Installing wfView on the Pi is fairly simple.
 I used the fullbuild-wfview script.
 You can find the wfView 2.x files, instructions, and install/build script for Pi here.